-Identifying the scope of any project is absolutely imperative, and with any deliverable whether it be an entire new site or just an enhancement, you should identify the requirements and scope early with realistic timescales.
-This is an entire subject in its own right, but needless to say, if the scope is not identified clearly and signed off by all the stakeholders, the path to a go-live can be a rocky road.
+Identifying the scope of any project is absolutely imperative, and with any deliverable, whether it be an entirely new site or just an enhancement, you should identify the requirements and scope early with realistic timescales.
+This is an entire subject in its own right, but needless to say, if the scope is not identified clearly and signed off by all the stakeholders, the path to go-live can be a rocky road.

-When you have identified you plan, allowed for contingency time and to clearly sign everything off - allow at least 2 weeks after completion of testing to actually get the system live.
+When you have identified your plan, allow for contingency time and to clearly sign everything off – leave at least 2 weeks after completion of testing to actually get the system live.

 The start of this 2 week period should be your internal deadline for being ready to go live.
 Having this date and sticking to it, is very important, as it gives you the chance to put the new system live early internally or for certain parties in a production environment, without the pressure of the whole Internet.
 If you do have a problem in this soft-live period, no one is going to get sacked over it, and there is time to sort out any issue properly, without making potentially quick distorted decisions just because you are under pressure of having a live system.

 Testing any new implementation is absolutely key.
 Ideally a full test script would be created, that can be run either on an automatic or a manual nature.

 This script will be important moving forward, as it will allow you to test any changes to the site, as they are made to ensure there are no regressions and that everything works as expected when new changes are introduced.